Raynos/mercury/docs/mercury-component.md

 since the state it returns is a lens it will "mutate" the top level state that the caller of the component has embedded the component into thus triggering a redraw.

+Note: this article is written based on my reply to the Elm discuss thread about modularity, to see other techniques used by Elm & om, read more at https://groups.google.com/forum/#!msg/elm-discuss/sv7DVJ47QkE/VhLr9_V-5E4J